 Here's the truth Ingrid tells every consultation: acne scars and sun damage don't go away on their own.
 Waiting doesn't help.
 What does help is microneedling.
 The treatment creates tiny, controlled injuries in your skin that wake up your body's healing response.1 Your skin starts making fresh collagen and elastin right where the damage sits.

-How much improvement can you expect?
 Studies show 50 to 70% reduction in acne scar appearance after a complete series.
-Ingrid has watched it happen with hundreds of Tucson clients over 20 years.
-The same thing happens with sun damage, except here in Arizona, that damage goes deeper than most places.
 All those years under Tucson's brutal UV index?
 That's not surface level stuff.
 Drugstore creams can't reach it.

 After each session, your skin keeps building new collagen for months.
 Don't expect to wake up looking perfect the next day.
-But Ingrid puts it this way: you've had those scars or that sun damage for years.
-A few months of steady improvement beats living with it forever.
+But a few months of steady improvement beats living with it forever.

 1 Cleveland Clinic.
 Microneedling: What It Is, Uses, Benefits & Results.
 2022.
 View source

 Around week 4 to 6 after your first treatment, you'll start noticing something.
 Your skin looks different.
 Better.
-But that's just the beginning, and Ingrid makes sure you understand that from day one.
+But that's just the beginning.
 Each treatment in your series builds on the last one.
 Finish all 3 to 5 sessions, and you're looking at results that last up to a year.

 This is completely different from something like Botox that wears off after a few months.
 Microneedling works with your body's own collagen production.
 Once that collagen is there, it sticks around.
-Your skin actually becomes stronger and healthier over time.
-That's the part Ingrid loves explaining because it clicks for people when they understand they're not just covering up damage but actually fixing it.
+Your skin actually becomes stronger and healthier over time — you're not just covering up damage but actually fixing it.

 And here's something Ingrid discovered after two decades treating Tucson skin: our bone dry air actually helps you keep those results longer.
-Usually our low humidity is the enemy.
-But once you've built up that new collagen, the lack of moisture in the air means it breaks down slower than it would in humid places.
+Once you've built up that new collagen, the lack of moisture in the air means it breaks down slower than it would in humid places.

 Block out 80 minutes for your microneedling appointment.
 This isn't a rushed 30 minute facial.
 Proper microneedling takes time to do safely and effectively.